covalenthq/covalent-docs/content/en/docs/network/network-operators/block-specimen-onboarding.md

 ```
 {{%/ code-blocks %}}

-Make sure that you replace $PROOF_CHAIN_CONTRACT_ADDR with the new copied “proof-chain” contract address in command below for the --proof-chain-address flag and create a bin directory at `~/bsp-agent` to store the block- specimens binay files with `mkdir -p bin/block-ethereum`.
+Make sure that you replace $PROOF_CHAIN_CONTRACT_ADDR with the new copied “proof-chain” contract address in the command below for the `--proof-chain-address` flag and create a bin directory at `~/bsp-agent` to store the block- specimens binary files with `mkdir -p bin/block-ethereum`.

 **Moonbeam Proof-Chain Address: 0x4f2E285227D43D9eB52799D0A28299540452446E**